 Rich in beta-carotene, fiber and vitamin C, cabbage is related to other nutritious cruciferous vegetables, including Brussels sprouts, broccoli and kale.
 Big, green, compact heads of cabbage are traditional, but other varieties, including red cabbage and Savoy cabbage, provide rich color and ample flavor.
-Cook cabbage using methods such as boiling, steaming or stir-frying or cook it quickly in the microwave to retain its color, flavor and crisp texture.
+Cabbage is commonly cooked through methods such as boiling, steaming or stir-frying, but cooking it quickly in the microwave can help retain its color, flavor and crisp texture.

 Remove the tough outer leaves, and then wash the cabbage under cool, running water.

 Place the cabbage on a cutting board and use a large, sharp knife to cut the head in half through the core.
 Cut the two halves lengthwise to make quarters, and then cut out the core.
 You can also shred the cabbage.

 Place the cabbage in a glass or other microwave-safe dish with a small amount of water.
 Cover the dish with a lid or microwave-safe plastic wrap.